Here are some of the craziest reasons for data center outages.

 These nut-cheeked, bushy-tailed rodents chew through cables like Willy Wonka’s Violet chews through gum.
-In 2011, Level 3 Communications attributed 17% of fiber cuts to “squirrel chews.”
+At one point, Level 3 Communications actually attributed 17% of fiber cuts to “squirrel chews.”

 Image: Dan Leveille